jmknapp/FranklinCountyVoteOH/docs/CD7_RACE_ANALYSIS.md

 The exceptions were precincts with higher educational attainment, suggesting education played a moderating role.

-### White/Mixed Precincts
+### Non-Majority-Black Precincts (423 precincts citywide, ≤50% Black)

-**District 7 Overall: 57.2% Vogel** (all precincts with data)
+**Average Vogel Support: 51.4%** (citywide average)

 Vogel performed significantly better in whiter, more educated precincts, building a coalition typical of progressive challenges to Democratic establishments: well-educated newcomers in gentrifying neighborhoods rather than the party's traditional working-class base.
+However, even winning these precincts 51.4% to 48.6% wasn't enough to overcome Ross's overwhelming margins in majority-Black precincts.

 ## Statistical Analysis